 kinbaku ham me Paul thek be my boo.”

 Also: “in a letter to Paul i said that i was sad because i had a lot offerings and sad i like the black of colors, the vat that is all the other colors. when they are mixed together, it is black, black blood like the crap in my pants, in my lover’s rectum, where all the world and love he ate collects…i say to paul, i wish i could be like you. you made a corpse of yourself and threw it away.”

 Sina Queryas: “The Lyric Conceptualist is not necessarily a feminine body, but it has the stink of the impure, a certain irreverence for the master, therefore it is by default, feminine in construction.”

 “I see the importance of withdrawing from sex in order to make the progress i wish.”
 (Feng.)

 I don’t know what else to say except that this started out very casually with me wanting to post a cell phone picture of a book before I opened it up.
 I wanted to think about linguistics and shame, questions that Feng asked me about in a recent e-mail.
 I answered her questions in a very weak way, then ordered her book late at night, having renewed my credit card information with Paypal.
 I had not read her work, and wanted to.
 I read the works of immigrants and non-immigrants to become one, myself.
 A duplicate.
 A fan.
 A baby.

 But now I am somewhere else.
 I am very far away.
 Reading this:

 Tags: Channeled Text.
 Divination 7.
 Radiant Blood Bodies of Feng Sun Chen., National Poetry Month 2012

-Posted in Uncategorized on Thursday, April 12th, 2012 by Bhanu Kapil.
+Posted in Featured Blogger on Thursday, April 12th, 2012 by Bhanu Kapil.